phaze9/SummerOfCode/Week 1.md

     ```
   - on Windows:
     - Open an Explorer window, navigate to your Projects directory, right-click on "SummerOfCode" and choose "Git Bash here"
-- Add the phaze9 version to your SummerOfCode repository AFF
+- Add the phaze9 version to your SummerOfCode repository
     ```
     git remote add upstream https://github.com/phaze9/SummerOfCode.git
     ```